StuffnThingz/web-dev-hw/Project-2/README.md

 ---

 **This weeks tasks**
-1. Make Instructable HTML site.
+1. Continue Instructable HTML site.
-2. Take Quiz 1.
+2. Make instruction page.
-3. Complete Peer Review section.
+3. Make forms page.

-The html part wasn't too hard for me.
-The book is a life saver.
-For some reason I thought we had to have a full functioning website done by Monday.
-Then I realized this was just one part of the next few weeks.
-I had some trouble remembering exactly how to get our readme and website live.
-I think now that I have done it a couple of times, the process will go much smoother.
+I was a little rusty starting off this week due to having no practice last week.
+The only problem I ran into, was linking my images properly.
+I felt really dumb when I found out all I had to do was add an extra period to link back two folders.
+Besides that, I really just experimented.
+I made good use of the examples in the book, as well as the inspect feature in Chrome.
+It was nice to look at other people's code to get an idea of how I need to order everything.